-There’s definitely a camp of fans that say Pinocchio was their least favorite Disney movie, and there’s a very valid reason for this: Pinocchio witnesses the unfathomable.
+There's definitely a camp of fans who say Pinocchio was their least favorite Disney movie and there’s a very valid reason for this: Pinocchio witnesses the unfathomable.
 This movie did not perform as well as other Disney classics of the era, and this may be down to its harsh representation of good and evil.

 When Pinnochio and his new friend Lamwick are tricked into going to Pleasure Island, Lampwick and the other boys are transformed into donkeys to be sold as slaves, thus revealing the island's true nature.
 Before their transformation, the boys can be seen smoking and drinking to their hearts' content, but later we see Lampwick, depicted as a grotesque little boy, painfully devolve into a hoofed animal.
 He even loses his ability to speak, which prompts him into having an emotional breakdown.
 Although Pinocchio does escape before being completely transformed, Lampwick is forgotten about because he, unlike Pinnochio, strayed on to an “evil” path.
 It's a rather unforgiving (and truly terrifying) way of preaching the importance of good behavior to a child.

 Jafar is one of the more malevolent villains ever created by Disney.
 Not only does he imprison the Genie and the Sultan, but he pushes himself on Jasmine a number of times.
-Aladdin deals with a vast range of feminist issues, from arranged marriage to physical abuse, and Aladdin is also stigmatized because of his poverty-stricken background.
+The film deals with a vast range of feminist issues from arranged marriage to physical abuse and Aladdin is also stigmatized because of his poverty-stricken background.